53 Important Bible Verses About Evangelism

 Look unto me, and be ye saved, all the ends of the earth: for I am God, and there is none else.

-In this chapter, God directs His words to the surrounding nations, calling them to abandon the worship of idols and instead turn to Him for He is the able God.
+In this chapter, God directs His words to the surrounding nations, calling them to abandon the worship of idols and instead turn to Him, for He alone is the able God.
+This verse powerfully demonstrates that God's invitation to salvation has always been global in scope.

 6. Ezekiel 3:17-19 KJV